 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A86 and the scheme is of a temporary nature with works undertaken during daylight hours.
+Any protected species in the area are likely to be accustomed to road noise on the A86 and the scheme is of a temporary nature with works undertaken during night-time hours.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

-- No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works. - Works will be strictly limited to areas required for access and works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated.
-No works will be undertaken within the boundary of any nearby designated site. - All construction operatives will be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species. - No tree-felling or in-stream works are permitted. - Site personnel shall remain vigilant for the presence of any protected species throughout the works period.
-Should a protected species be noted during construction, works shall temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team. - Artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
+- No significant dust, particulate matter, and exhaust emissions sources will be introduced by the works, and standard pollution prevention measures will be in place during works. - Works will be strictly limited to areas required for access and works.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - Works undertaken within the SSSI will be highly localised, and will not involve any operations that are likely to damage the designated features of this site, as confirmed by NatureScot. - All construction operatives will be briefed through toolbox talks prior to works commencing.
+The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species. - No tree-felling or in-stream works will be permitted. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
 Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped.

-• If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.